joshpowlison/hey-bard-api/README.md

 ### What's browser support like?

 Chrome, Firefox, Edge, Safari... all the major ones!
 Unfortunately though, I'm limited in my testing capabilities and can only check things on Chrome, Firefox, and Edge.
 If you run into any problems on any device, open an issue here or contact me!

+### It won't work for me...

+Check that you have 3rd-party cookies enabled.
+Otherwise, shoot me an email, it might be a browser problem I'm not aware of!

 ### How can I support this project?